oscarotero/css-style-guide/README.md

 * Increments the priority of the selector.
 * Allows to create different styles for the same modifier combined with different modules/properties.

-Of course, there may be global modifiers if needed:
+There may be global modifiers if needed:

 ```css
 /* This modifier is always the same */